1. Create an online patient profile

 4. Visit a dispensary

-Once you receive your medical marijuana card, you will need to take it to one of the licensed dispensaries to make a purchase.
-There are more than 15 located across the Pittsburgh region.
+Once you receive your medical marijuana card, you will need to take it to one of the following dispensaries to make a purchase.
 First-time patients will need a consultation before placing an order, but once registered, dispensaries offer online ordering for easier pickup.